wwtkddnjsww/wwtkddnjsww.github.io.past/index.md

 ---

 <br/>
-<span style="font-size:80%">  My research has been mainly focused on computer network with artificial intelligence.
-In addition, I am also interested in wireless networks, artificial intelligence, and Internet of Things (IoT).
+<span style="font-size:80%">  My research has been mainly focused on networked systems with artificial intelligence.
+I am also interested in other topics in computer networks such as 5G core network, network function virtualization (NFV), routing algorithms, and internet of things (IoT).
 </span>